Manoss/vscode-HLBL.tmLanguage/README.md

 # vscode-hlbl

-HLBL Hightlightning For Visual Studio Code
+HLBL Hightlightning For Visual Studio Code.</br>
-HLBL is an IAS Foxboro language
+HLBL is an IAS Foxboro language.

 ## Prerequisites